 Six individuals associated with AMaNA and ETA started the programme and three completed it.
 The first edition team can be seen in the photograph below.
 From left to right in the front row are: Moirangmayum Asha (participant), Shampa Sengupta (resource person), Thingnam Anjulika Samom (resource person), Oinam Yambung (participant) and Randhoni Lairikyengbam (resource person).
 In the second row are: Santa Khurai, Moirganthem Ton, Bonita Pebam and Lily Khumbongmayum (all participants).
 Behind the camera: Pawan Dhall (resource person and VCR Programme Coordinator).

 The second edition of the VCR Programme was part of a project focussed on the creation of an online searchable database (or locator) on queer friendly sexual health, mental health and legal aid service providers in India.
 The project (ongoing) is a three-way collaboration between Varta Trust, Kolkata; SAATHII, Chennai; and Grindr For Equality, Los Angeles.

-The initial training and content-generation phases of the third pilot programme took place concurrently from May to October 2020.
+The training and content-generation phases of the third pilot programme took place concurrently from May to September 2020.
 All training activities in this period were conducted online.
 The third pilot was extended till the end of October 2020.
 Subsequently, the third pilot has been extended till March 2021 with further physical training workshops and content-generation activities.
 But the coronavirus pandemic caused long delays and the pilot was completed in June 2021.